amdad121/covid-19-bangladesh-live/readme.txt

 = This plugin show data only Bangladesh? =

-No. You will get Bangladesh & hole world update.
+No. You will get Bangladesh & The whole world update.

 = What i get from this plugin? =